Style Guide for NANO: New American Notes Online

 - Submissions should be sent to NANO as Microsoft Word documents or as RTF documents.

-- Use the most recent style/citation guidelines from the Modern Language Association (MLA), including in-text parenthetical citations and a list of Works Cited.
+- Use the 8th edition of Modern Language Association (MLA) style, including in-text parenthetical citations and a list of Works Cited.

 - NANO does use URLs for web sources.
 See examples below.

 - Each parenthetical citation should refer to an entry in the list of Works Cited.

 - NANO does not publish endnotes or footnotes.

 - NANO does use hyperlinks, but they must be vetted by the editorial team.

 - Separate sentences by a single space.